 - Black Beauty was a very unique concept for the Victorian times – with the story written in the animal’s point of view.
 Many biographers believe that Sewell based Beauty on the family’s beloved pet horse, Bess.

 - This was Anna Sewell’s only published book; she started writing this in 1851 and it was published in 1857, a mere five months before she died at the age of 58.
 Sewell did live long enough to learn she had authored a bestselling book.
 She had sold it to the publishers outright for a price of £20!
 However, the price paid for the book is unconfirmed (with varying records for the price of £20, £30, and £40!(Source: The Oxford World Classic’s edition of the book)

 - The original/complete title of the book was ‘Black Beauty: His Grooms and Companions : the Autobiography of a Horse : Translated from the Original Equine’

-- This was not intended to be a children’s book; instead, it was aimed at adults to highlight the harsh treatment of horses and as a manual to help those who worked with horses.
+- Sewell did not write it as a children’s book; instead, she hoped to address adults to highlight the harsh treatment of horses and as a manual to help those who worked with horses.
 In her own words, her purpose in writing the novel was “to induce kindness, sympathy, and an understanding treatment of horses” Consequently, her descriptions of how horses were treated, and specifically, of the in-vogue ‘bearing rein’ of the times, led to the ban of the rein, and to changes in animal welfare laws all over Victorian England as well as in the United States.

 - This is certainly a best seller, having sold more than 50 millioncopies to date.

-‘Black Beauty’ is definitely one book that should be required reading for all ages, and it has inspired people in so many different ways.
+‘Black Beauty’ should be required reading for all ages; it certainly continues to inspire people in so many different ways.
 It still continues to be a favorite of mine.